rdkcentral/firebolt-apis/requirements/specifications/general/rpc.md

 }
 ```

-If a Firebolt App has registered for an event, e.g. "Sunrise," then the Firebolt Implementation **SHOULD** send any occurences of the "Sunrise" event to the app via a JSON-RPC notification request:
+If a Firebolt App has registered for an event, e.g. "sunrise," then the Firebolt Implementation **SHOULD** send any occurences of the "sunrise" event to the app via a JSON-RPC notification request:

 Firebolt -> App